Ward County is named for Thomas William Ward, who was a commissioner for the General Land Office of Texas and mayor of Austin.

-Note: The first courthouse was a sandstone structure constructed by Memory & McErvan in Barstow in 1893 at a cost of $15,182.
+Note: The County was organized in 1892.
+The first courthouse was a sandstone structure constructed by Memory & McErvan in Barstow in 1893 at a cost of $15,182.
 The building was torn down.
 The second and present courthouse was constructed in Monahans ion 1939 at a cost of $250,000.

 E – Crane County